-This was much to my husband’s understandable frustration, as he donned an eye mask and earplugs to prevent my bad habits from ruining his sleep.
+This was much to my husband’s understandable frustration.
 The next morning, I would hit snooze at least 10 times before eventually getting out of bed at the last minute.

-To go to sleep, my husband, on the other hand, simply resolved to go to sleep, got under the covers, closed his eyes and went to sleep.
+To go to sleep, my husband, on the other hand, simply decided to go to sleep, got under the covers, closed his eyes and went to sleep.

 I would stare at him for a long time, marvelling at how he fell asleep so quickly.
 I even tried to mimic his deep breathing, thinking perhaps that was his secret.

 Once I was asleep, I slept lightly.
 At the slightest noise, I would be suddenly wide awake and unable to get back to sleep.